musios-app/numaxpiano-midi-controller/README.md

 First, verify connectivity by playing some notes on the keyboard.
 You should see Note On/Off MIDI messages in the monitor.
 If not, check your cabling and MIDI settings.

 Now, turn the Zone 1 knob.
 You should see CC messages in the monitor.
 Specifically, the CC number should match the Knob 1 CC setting in the Program settings for Zone 1 (it's CC 22 in the image above).
 If not, check that the configuration is completed.

-## Long-story-short

-Long-story-short, I have found the Studiologic Numa X Piano to be difficult to use live as a MIDI controller.
-This project does MIDI mapping of the knobs and buttons so that they function consistently.
-The implementation described uses Bome MIDI Translator Pro for the mapping and Gig Performer as the live environment on a Mac.
-The approach can be adapted to other environments.

-With this solution I'm now happy with the Numa X Piano as a MIDI controller, the interface of the Numa (knobs, color etc) work really well, I can drive my rig from Gig Performer (my preference).
-I now have the benefits of the excellent Studiologic/Fatah keyboard and the Numa X sounds as a backup in case of computer issues.

-## The Issue

-The Numa X Piano has a delightful interface with the colours, modes and all that.
-The keybed is excellent.
-The build quality is tough.
-It's sounds a good but not with the coverage I need for my gigs.
-When I bought the Numa X Piano 73 my intent was always to use the Numa as a MIDI controller and use the built in sounds as a backup.

-But...
-I found that it is not a good MIDI controller.
-Most frustrating is that most of the knobs behave differently depending upon which Zones is active.
-The effect is that muting / unmuting an instrument changes the CC behaviour of nearly all the knobs!
-For example: when the FXA knob is rotated when Zone 1 is active, the Numa sends MIDI CC 33.
-But if Zone 2 is active, it is MIDI CC 34 (or 35, 36 for Zone 3 and 4 respectively).